 - MU3 - land off Shaw Lane, Carlton

-A community consultation seeking your views on the draft Carlton masterplan framework will be held from Wednesday 16 June, 12pm to Wednesday 28 July at 5pm.
-Give your feedback on the draft Carlton master plan framework.
+A community consultation seeking your views on the draft Carlton masterplan framework was held from Wednesday 16 June, 12pm to Wednesday 28 July at 5pm.

-All feedback will be considered, and changes to the proposals will be made where possible and appropriate.
+All feedback was considered, and changes to the proposals made where possible and appropriate.
 The final masterplan framework will need to be approved by Full Council before adoption.
-The survey should take around 15 to 20 minutes to complete.

 Question and answer sessions

-As part of the consultation, we will be hosting a series of virtual sessions to give people the opportunity to ask questions of those involved in producing the draft framework.
-Book your place on Eventbrite below.
+As part of the consultation, we hosted a series of virtual sessions to give people the opportunity to ask questions of those involved in producing the draft framework.

-You can also watch a video of the live question and answer session below.
+You can watch a video of the live question and answer session below.

 Topic discussion sessions